Feature Design

 Status signifiers to guide process, aided by tooltip

-Full confirmation enforced prior to submission
+Complete confirmation enforced prior to submission

-Full confirmation enforced prior to submission
+Complete confirmation enforced prior to submission

 I also adapted the final designs for iOS, in both mobile and tablet breakpoints, to provide flexibility for CHWs when completing form renewals.
 A major challenge unique to mobile was figuring out how to use the smaller screen space efficiently, leading me to create a horizontal orientation as well.